TartuNLP/grammar-worker/README.md

 The Estonian GEC worker can be used by running the prebuilt images published alongside this repository.

-There are two seprate images:
+There are two separate images:

 - [`grammar-worker`](https://ghcr.io/tartunlp/grammar-worker) (documented below)
 - [`grammar-model`](https://ghcr.io/tartunlp/grammar-model)